LucasJesusone/Readme.md/README.md

 ## About me...

-Hi, I am Lucas, graduated in analysis and system development
+Hi, I am Lucas, graduated in analysis and system development, actually I'm working as a full-stack developer at BBTS

 I am a lover of technology and coding :man_technologist: